top of page

 Dorset

 These suggestions are far from exhaustive.
-South West England is packed with historic towns and villages, beautiful gardens, magnificent stately homes, glorious countryside, and a long, dramatic coastline.
+South West England is packed with historic towns and villages, beautiful gardens (Stourhead is a favourite of mine), magnificent stately homes, glorious countryside, and a long, dramatic coastline.
 Just give me an idea of what interests you and how much time you have, and I can put together an itinerary.

 Images VisitWest